Researching the Legal System of the Lao People’s Democratic Republic

 Socio-Economic Agendas:

-• To research on strategic plans, socio-economic development plan, State budget plan and the amended State budget plan;
+• To research on strategic plans, socio-economic development plan, State budget plan, and the amended State budget plan;

-• To research and consider the exemption of taxes and duties;
+• To research and consider the exemption of taxes and duties; and

 • To research on summary report on the implementation of National State Budget to propose to the meeting of the National Assembly.